rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230407_New York Times Podcasts.md

 *  weighed in on the
 *  debate over transgender athletes, announcing a proposed rule change that would prohibit schools
 *  from categorically banning transgender students from athletic teams that are consistent with
 *  their gender identities.
+But the proposed rule change would be a way to prevent schools from
+*  banning transgender students from athletic teams that are consistent with their gender identities.
+*  Transgender students from athletic teams that are consistent with their gender identities.
-But the proposed change to Title IX, the federal civil rights law that
+*  But the proposed change to Title IX, the federal civil rights law that prevents discrimination
-*  prevents discrimination based on sex in education programs, would also offer flexibility to limit
+*  based on sex in education programs, would also offer flexibility to limit the participation of
-*  the participation of transgender students when including them could undermine, quote,
+*  transgender students when including them could undermine, quote, fairness in competition or
-*  fairness in competition or potentially lead to injuries.
-And in the wake of a school shooting
+*  potentially lead to injuries.
+And in the wake of a school shooting in Nashville last week,
-*  in Nashville last week, three Democratic lawmakers took to the floor of the Republican-controlled
+*  three Democratic lawmakers took to the floor of the Republican-controlled Tennessee House Chamber
-*  Tennessee House chamber and interrupted debate by leading protesters in a call for stricter gun laws.
+*  and interrupted debate by leading protesters in a call for stricter gun laws.
+On Thursday,
-*  On Thursday, in a dramatic act of political retribution, the state's legislature voted to
+*  in a dramatic act of political retribution, the state's legislature voted to oust two of them.
-*  oust two of them.
-The ousted lawmakers, Justin Jones and Justin Pearson, two of the state's
+*  The ousted lawmakers, Justin Jones and Justin Pearson, two of the state's youngest Black
-*  youngest Black representatives, can run again for their seats.
-But the ousters temporarily leave
+*  representatives, can run again for their seats.
+But the ousters temporarily leave thousands of
-*  thousands of residents in Memphis and in Nashville without representation in the final weeks of
+*  residents in Memphis and in Nashville without representation in the final weeks of Tennessee's
-*  Tennessee's legislative session.
+*  legislative session.
 Today's episode was produced by Carlos Prieto, Nina Feldman,
 *  Michael Simon Johnson, and Shannon Lin.
-It was edited by Anita Batajow and Liz O'Balin,
+It was edited by Anita Batajow and Liz O'Balin
 *  with help from Paige Cowitt.
 Fact Checked by Susan Lee contains original music by Marian Lozano
 *  and Alicia Petitube and was engineered by Chris Wood.
-Special thanks to Natalie Kichereff and
+Special thanks to Natalie Kichroef and
 *  Miriam Jordan.
 Our theme music is by Jim Brunberg and Ben Landsferk of Wonder Lane.
 *  That's it for the Daily.
 I'm Sabrina Tavernisi.
 See you on Monday.